Bluetooth protocols explained

 Protocol: Advanced Audio Distribution Profile

-Bluetooth lets you enjoy your tunes, without that pesky tangle of wires.
-As long as your receiver and your phone “speak” Advanced Audio Distribution Profile (A2DP), they’ll make beautiful music together.
+Want to enjoy music from your phone with a pesky tangle of wires?
+Bluetooth audio streaming makes it happen.
+As long as your receiver and your phone "speak" Advanced Audio Distribution Profile (A2DP), they’ll make beautiful music together.
 It’s sure nice to play whatever you have stored on your device without actually having to plug it in.
 You’ll also be able to hear the audio from most of your smartphone’s music apps.
 And your backseat passengers can have some fun playing DJ by pairing their devices, too.

 So why do they call this profile "Advanced"?
 It has to do with audio quality: A2DP plays higher-quality mono or stereo audio from formats like MP3 and AAC than standard, narrower Bluetooth audio.